vr4vet/cloud-engineering/README.md

 ## Overview

 In this VR data center internship scenario, you will step into the shoes of a data center intern and take on various tasks and challenges related to managing and maintaining a data center environment.
 The scenario is designed to provide you with hands-on experience and insights into the world of data centers, including networking, infrastructure, security, and more.
+The user is guided with the use of the tablet.
+The tablet contains tasks and subtasks that are stored within the taskholder, which is present in the hierachy of the scene.
+The player can also be guided by the NPC, this might be a more natural way of guiding the player.

 ## Getting Started